Automatic spelling and grammar checking

 - The red line indicates a misspelled word.

-- The green line indicates a grammar error.
+- The green line indicates a grammatical error.

 - The blue line indicates a contextual spelling error.
 This feature is turned off by default.